backstage/community-plugins/workspaces/github-issues/plugins/github-issues/README.md

 Welcome to the GitHub Issues plugin!

 Based on the [well-known GitHub slug annotation](https://backstage.io/docs/features/software-catalog/well-known-annotations#githubcomproject-slug) associated with the Entity, it renders the list of Open issues in GitHub.
+The plugin will attempt to determine the source code location using the [well-known Source location slug annotation](https://backstage.io/docs/features/software-catalog/well-known-annotations/#backstageiosource-location) associated with the Entity.

 The plugin is designed to work with four Entity kinds, and it behaves a bit differently depending on that kind: